The Black Long Covid Experience

 Get You Some Clarity about Owning Your Blackness in Long Covid and ME/CFS Organizations!

-If you’re Black, have received donation requests from organizations like these and many others, and are considering hitting the donation button, now is the time to ask yourself:
+If you’re Black, have received donation requests from Long Covid and ME/CFS organizations, and are considering hitting the donation button, now is the time to ask yourself:

 Do I feel truly represented by this organization on their websites, informationals, etc.?